 - 1-2 photographs in the format explained in the photograph requirements.
 Should be printed on photo quality paper.

-You should also be prepared to provide the following required documents;
+You should also be prepared to provide the following documents:

 - Transcripts and diplomas from previous institutions attended